eccentricdevotion/TARDIS/time-rotor.md

 # Time Rotor

-If you are using the [TARDIS-Resource-Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/) you can add an animated time rotor to your console (or grow a ROTOR console from a TARDIS seed block).
+If you are using the [TARDIS-Resource-Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/) you can add an animated time rotor to your console (or grow a DELTA, MECHANICAL, ROTOR, or TOM console from a TARDIS seed block).

 There are 6 time rotor types.